gipplab/LaCASt-Artifact/README.md

 Setting up LaCASt in an IDE is not straightforward because it is a large multi-module maven project with over 30k lines of code (LOC/SLOC).
 One of the main reasons you see errors is the dependency on the CAS jars for the build process.
 The current version (this artifact) still presumes that the jars for the CAS are available in the project itself (`Maple.jar` and `externalcall.jar` in `libs/Maple` and the `JLink.jar` in `libs/Mathematica`).
 In order to build it with maven, one needs to put these jars in those folders first.
 Additionally, our extension of LaCASt currently depends on the open-source project mathosphere as a submodule (see `.gitmodules`).
 Hence, one needs to check out `github.com/ag-gipp/mathosphere` in the `mathosphere` folder.
 We are currently working on removing the CAS dependencies in order to publish LaCASt on GitHub.
 LaCASt will be available (and compilable) on GitHub once our project is accepted at TACAS.

 **Why are there so many script files rather than a single GUI I can interact with?
 This is so complicated.**
 LaCASt was never planned to be a standalone visual program but a lightweight, fast converter for LaTeX.
 LaCASt is currently so heavy and slow only because of our evaluation pipeline and the dependency on the CAS.
 Translating the entire DLMF takes a couple of seconds.
-Evaluating it numerically, on the other hand, requires hours.
+Evaluating it numerically, on the other hand, requires hours or days.
 Further, the dependency on commercial products (Maple and Mathematica) prevents us from providing a single executable JAR (also known as fat jar).
 To keep the actions required to reproduce the results as simple as possible, we created these scripts to make the process easier and more fail-safe for you.
 When we publish LaCASt on GitHub, we plan to invest more time into user-friendly handling.

 ## Glossary